Table of Contents

 - Bill of Sale

 An Invoice is needed whenever a business transaction involves payment for goods or services.
 They are used to track inventory, accounts receivables, and expenses.
 The Seller can either send one to the Buyer once a transaction is completed or within 14 days of the transaction.

-3. The Consequences of Not Using This Form
+3. Consequences of Not Using an Invoice Template

 Without a written Invoice, the Seller has no written proof that a business transaction occurred.
 After the Seller provides goods or services, the Buyer could simply not pay if one is not sent.
 Practically, they also serve as a professional reminder that payment is still due.
 Legally, they are enforceable in court in case the Buyer continues to not pay what is due or the Seller provides bad goods or services.